 - $10,000: appearances: If there’s one thing that Cleetus McFarland loves more than most any other automotive YouTuber, it’s attending (and hosting) events and interacting with his fans.
 Event promoters realize how well he can draw a crowd, making him a highly sought after “celebrity” for events all over the country (his involvement in Rocky Mountain Race week is one such example).
 While it’s hard to know exactly how much he gets paid for these appearances, it’s safe to assume it’s not much.
 I’m sticking with my $10k annual estimate for this.

-Next up in the Cletus McFarland net worth calculation: subtracting annual expenses
+Next up in the Cleetus McFarland net worth calculation: subtracting annual expenses

-Compared to other automotive YouTubers such as saabkyle04, Matt Maran, and Doug Demuro, Cleetus McFarland has some fairly significant annual expenses needed to keep his empire afloat.
-Let’s break them down one by one:
+Unlike other automotive YouTubers such as saabkyle04, Matt Maran, and Doug Demuro, Cleetus McFarland has some fairly significant annual expenses needed to keep his empire afloat (very similar to high expenses impact Matt Farah and his net worth).
+Let’s break down the numbers:

 - $300,000: employees: At the time of this writing, Cleetus has two full time employees on his payroll (Cooper Bogetti and James Taal).
 I’m just going to assume they are paid $150,000 apiece – which, in the state of Florida, is a very respectable income.
 Of course I have no proof of these numbers, but I’m confident that I’m not very far off.
 Maybe it’s $170k apiece.
 Or $100k.
 But let’s just assume $150k given how much Cletus depends on them (and how integral they are to the channel).